 The course focuses on the care of the client across the lifespan who may be at risk for skin breakdown, who has a break in skin integrity or who has an existing wound.
-Specifically, students will gain knowledge of the etiology,
+Specifically, students will gain knowledge of the etiology, differential diagnoses, clinical findings and management options of the wounds or skin complications affecting these groups.
+Focus will also be on the adept skill of obtaining a physical assessment and medical history, incorporating data from diagnostic tests, and documentation of assessments and evaluations to attain optimal patient outcomes.
 Other Information: Prerequisite: Admitted student or instructor's permission.
+Note:

-Note: Course offered through our partner's webWOCnursing Education Program.
+Course offered through our partners webWOCnursing Education Program.
 Special tuition applies; visit www.webWOCnurse.com for program and tuition information.
 There are required online activities and assignments each week.